 Los Cochinos' talented musicians include:

-On Drums and percussion, Richard "Bandido" Segovia, a renowned San Francisco Mission District percussionist who has played with many top bands including "The Doobie Brothers", Greg Allman Band, Jorge Santana, "Malo", Eddie Money, and, his own band "Puro Bandido".
+On timbales, Richard "Bandido" Segovia, a renowned San Francisco Mission District percussionist who has played with many top bands including "The Doobie Brothers", Greg Allman Band, Jorge Santana, "Malo", Eddie Money, and, his own band "Puro Bandido".
 Richard also plays with Dakila.

 On vocals, The talented David Zabalza, a recent addition after we lost our singer and front man for many years to cancer, Cedric "Coco" Deonbi.
 David has written and performed music with Pablo Tellez (Santana, Malo) and has recorded and shared the stage with many well known artists including War, The Temptations, Con-Funk-Shun, Tower of Power, Tierra and Dizzy Gillespi.
 He now assists Alfonso on writing and composing some of the band's new songs.

 On congas, Vicente Ponciano.
-Vicente has played with many notable San Francisco bands including "Dakila".
+Vicente has played with many notable San Francisco bands and continues performing with "Dakila".

-On Sax, from San Jose, CA, Joe Lopez.
-Joe has played and recorded with many of the Bay Area's Latin Rock/Soul bands.
-Joe also plays guitar.
+On Sax, from San Jose, CA, is the dynamic Don Galvan.
+Don has played and recorded with many of the Bay Area's Latin Rock/Soul bands.
+Don also performs with the "Mike Torres Band".